D2KLab/music-chatbot/README.md

 of the artist (connection with the works-by intent) can be asked.
     - *"Tell me something about Mozart"*
     - *"What do you know about Beethoven?"*

 The bot is also capable of mixing the "artist discovering" and "works finding" intents: after asking the bot of the details of an artist, the user can retrieve its works, applying the usual filters.
 Let's make an example:

-- *"Tell me something about Mozart"* - User
+- *"Tell me something about Mozart"*
 - [Result with bio, picture, birth/death date/place]
-- *"Now give me 5 of his works, written for clarinet"* - User
+- *"Now give me 5 of his works, written for clarinet"*
 - [Result with the 5 works of that artist]